decentdao/decent-interface/README.md

 ### Running Docker

-Once Docker has been installed and setup, you can run the containers by running
+Once Docker has been installed and set up, you can run the containers with the following command:

 ```shell
 $ docker compose up --build